 Time limit.
-Throwers must make a fair throw and pull the victim to the finish wall within 3-minutes.
-If a throw falls short or outside the allocated lane, throwers may recover the line and throw again as often as necessary up to the 3-minute limit.
-Throwers who fail to get the victim to the finish wall before the 3-minute acoustic completion signal shall be designated as "Did Not Finish" (DNF).
+Throwers must make a fair throw and pull the victim to the finish wall within 90-seconds (2-person) / 3-minutes (4-person).
+If a throw falls short or outside the allocated lane, throwers may recover the line and throw again as often as necessary up to the time limit.
+Throwers who fail to get the victim to the finish wall before the 90-second (2-person) / 3-minute (4-person) acoustic completion signal shall be designated as "Did Not Finish" (DNF).